hosseindamavandi/Fake-News-Detection/README.md

 ### Recurrent Neural Network approach (LSTM):
 The LSTM model utilizes a Bi-directional LSTM layer for empowering sequence extraction.
 The subsequent classification is performed using an MLP.

-Remember to include any relevant installation, setup, and usage instructions in your README, along with any necessary credits and references for the dataset and code snippets used.
-Also, feel free to expand the README with more details about the project's architecture, evaluation metrics, and future improvements.
-Happy coding!

 ## Conclusion

 ## How to use